yanweiqiang/BtPrintSample/README.md

 # BtPrintSample
-Connct bluetooth printer than pirnt text and picture.
+Connect bluetooth printer than pirnt text and picture.